 - if the steering wheel can be raised for smoother access

-Car modifications such as portable grab rails, fold-down steps and programmable swivel seats can also be added to complement the accessibility of a converted vehicle.
+There are plenty of additional car modifications and accessories available, such as portable grab rails, fold-down steps and a programmable swivel seat for the car, to complement the accessibility of a converted vehicle.

 It’s also important to consider your accessibility when parking and storing the car.
-So, make sure the ramp and all other features will fit in your garage, car port, street side or wherever else you expect to park your car – whether at home or while you’re out and about.
+Make sure the ramp and all other features will fit in your garage, car port, street side or wherever else you expect to park your car – whether at home or while you’re out and about.

-Ramps are the most common disability conversion for cars.
+Ramps are one of the most common disability conversions for cars.
 They can be installed on either the passenger side or the rear of your car depending on your preferences.
 Ramps are available in three types:

-- Portable, as you will need to position it each time.
+- Portable, as you’ll need to position it each time.

 - Mounted (non-powered), requiring manual opening and closing.

 Check out how to choose wheelchair ramps for cars for more info.